FredAmartey/guides-and-articles/Articles/An in-depth guide to Sign in with Apple using React Native/content.md

 ![cover](./assets/cover.png)
+## An in-depth guide to Sign in with Apple using React Native
 Greetings, React Native Community!
 <br /> In this article, I will be breaking down the step-by-step process of integrating Apple Sign-in using React Native.